 And what about guarantors?
 If a landlord is uncomfortable with a potential tenant’s credit score, employment history, or income, the landlord might ask the tenant to provide a guarantor.
-That guarantor promises literally guarantees the performance of all tenant obligations monetary and otherwise, i.e. to pay the landlord the entirety of the rent and any other money due under the residential lease.
+That guarantor promises literally guarantees the performance of all tenant obligations monetary and otherwise, i.e. to pay the landlord the entirety of the rent and any other money due under the lease.
 The guaranty must be signed in order for this promise to be enforceable against the Guarantor.
 Many form apartment leases contain a guaranty provision for this purpose.
 You will almost always see landlords who rent housing to students requiring a personal guaranty from each student’s parents.
 Why?
 Because the parents presumably have money, i.e. assets to satisfy a judgment for unpaid rent where multiple student roommates leases have multiple guarantors, those guarantors (parents) are wise to have an agreement between/among them so that one parent/guarantor has recourse against the other guarantors if the landlord gets a judgment against one or more guarantors.

 LEGAL DISCLAIMER: The general information that Domu provides about Chicago landlord tenant law is not intended as legal advice.
 Domu endeavors to provide accurate information, but the law is subject to change, and Domu is not a law firm or provider of legal services.
 Questions about your particular leasing situation should be directed to a lawyer.